David-Durst/embeddedHaskellAetherling/theory/Partition.md

 Nesting Outer means nesting so that the partition will be applied to the outer `Seq`.
 Nesting Inner means nesting so that the partition will be applied to the inner `Seq`.

+Nesting is used in order to schedule into space and time.
+In order to make an operator paratially parallel, it's input and output types must be a `TSeq` containing an `SSeq` or vice-versa.
+Nesting splits one sequence operator into a sequence of multiple operators.
+Some operators in the sequence will be fully parallel.
+Some will be fully sequential.
+Together, they will be partially parallel

 ### Partition
 Note: the type parameters are not actually part of the `Partition`, but are included in the following proofs for interpretability.
 #### `Partition` Nesting Outer